RosettaCommons/binder/documentation/debugging.rst

     cmake_bindings/std/complex.cpp:#include <bits/stl_uninitialized.h> // std::__uninitialized_move_if_noexcept_a
     cmake_bindings/std/complex.cpp:#include <bits/stl_uninitialized.h> // std::uninitialized_copy

-Wow that's a lot, but we are really only interested in the std modules without ``_`` in them, usually located near the bottom! in this case, we are interested in ``std::uninitialized_copy``.
-A quick google tells us that this is part of the ``#include <memory>`` library.
-Something that binder (in this case) hadn't seen before.

-Let's fix that!
+The important information in the output is the ``std::`` types/functions without the leading underscores.
+ Those are STL-implementation independent types/functions that should be defined elsewhere, not in the headrs from the ``bits`` directory.
+In this particular example, the function of interest is ``std::uninitialized_copy``.

+A quick search in the C++ documentation or in the WWW,  tells that this function is defined in the <memory> header.
+Therefore, this information should be hardcoded into the binder.

-4. The internal binder function that we have made all std library mappings for is located in ``source/types.cpp``:``add_relevant_include_for_decl``.
-It has a vector that is instantiated via something that looks a lot like this:
+3. The internal binder function that handlels  the STL library mappings is located in ``source/types.cpp``:``add_relevant_include_for_decl``.
+Briefly, the function has a map with the STL headers and the types those contain.
+That should look similar to this:

 .. code-block:: python

     { "<algorithm>", {"std::move_backward", "std::iter_swap", "std::min"} },
     { "<exception>", {"std::nested_exception"} }

-In this case, we needed to make a simple change that added a map for ``<memory>``
+If there is a need to make a simple change, like in our case,  the map for the ``<memory>`` can be added like this:

 .. code-block:: python